-If you want to get a perfect score, instead of cheating, learn how to get a 36 on your ACT from a perfect scorer.
+If you want to get a perfect ACT score, instead of cheating, learn how to get a 36 on your ACT from a perfect scorer.

 Justin has extensive experience teaching SAT prep and guiding high school students through the college admissions and selection process.
 He is firmly committed to improving equity in education and helping students to reach their educational goals.
 Justin received an athletic scholarship for gymnastics at Stanford University and graduated with a BA in American Studies.